Skip to Main Content

 Planning a Visit

 Ruba's sits on Jose Maria Morelos in the Gallery District, Centro, within easy walking distance of the main art gallery blocks.
 The address is 23400 San José del Cabo, B.C.S.
-The street-facing umbrella tables are the most atmospheric option on a mild morning; the back patio works for longer meals through the afternoon.
+The street-facing umbrella tables are one atmospheric option on a mild morning; the back patio works for longer meals through the afternoon.
 The brunch chilaquiles run Friday through Sunday and are worth building a schedule around if that's what brings you in.
 The $$ price range keeps the tab accessible: this is a place where a pastry and coffee, or a full brunch plate with bread, both make sense depending on how much time you have.
-No booking details are publicly listed, which suggests walk-in is the standard approach.
+Reservations are recommended.
 Arriving early on weekend mornings, when the brunch menu activates, is the practical move.

 Questions Worth Answering